json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 To recap, the lexical scope of a schema consists of the schema itself and its corresponding parent schemas within the same schema resource.
-In comparison,
-<i>the dynamic scope of a schema consists of the subschemas that were evaluated
-so far, including the schema itself, regardless of the schema resource they belong to</i>.
+In comparison, the *dynamic* scope of a schema consists of the subschemas that were *evaluated so far*, including the schema itself, regardless of the schema resource they belong to.

 Coming back to our analogy of a JSON Schema as a tree structure, the dynamic scope corresponds to the sequence of nodes that were visited by the evaluation process.
 In JSON Schema parlance, this is referred to as the *evaluation path*.

 Consider the following example.
-In the left, a JSON Schema and a matching JSON instance with a single object property `bar`.
-In the right, the evaluation path on the JSON Schema tree representation for validating the JSON instance, following schema references accordingly:
+On the left, a JSON Schema and a matching JSON instance with a single object property `bar`.
+On the right, the evaluation path on the JSON Schema tree representation for validating the JSON instance, following schema references accordingly:

 ![A tree representation of the JSON Schema evaluation path](/img/posts/2024/understanding-lexical-dynamic-scopes/evaluation-path.webp)

-In comparison to the lexical scope, the dynamic scope of a schema cannot be always statically determined.
+In comparison to the lexical scope, the dynamic scope of a schema cannot always be statically determined.
 For example, for schemas that make use of logic applicator keywords such as `if` or `oneOf`, the evaluation path may vary depending on the instance.
 In the previous example, the evaluation path would also vary if the instance document declared a `foo` property.